haskell-beginners-2022/course-plan/README.md

 Haskell and Functional Programming course for complete beginners.

-> 👩‍🏫 The course was created in 2022 but it's still active and
-> constantly improving.
+> :warning: The course authors no longer provide reviews of the solutions.
+> However, all the learning materials are free and publicly available.
+> You can learn Haskell on your own or with the help of others.

-Course learning materials comprises:
+Course learning materials comprise:

 * [🎥 Four 1-hour lectures on YouTube][video]
 * [🖼 Slides][slides]